 - The process is out of control and is producing unpredictable non-conformance.

-Benefits of Process Control Charts
+Benefits of Process Behavior Charts

 Organizations that practice continuous quality improvement use control charts to: